v4resk/red-book/web/vulns/server-side/deserialization/python.md

-# Python - Yaml Deserialization
+# Python Deserialization

 ## Theory

-Yaml python libraries is also capable to serialize python objects and not just raw data:
+Python's built-in serialization modules, such as pickle and cPickle, PyYaml, are commonly used for serializing and deserializing data.
+However, if the deserialization process is not properly secured, it can be exploited by attackers to execute arbitrary code or perform other malicious activities.

 ## Practice

-### PyYaml Code Execution
+### PyYaml Deserialization

 {% tabs %}
 {% tab title="Enumerate" %}